Everything To Know About The Rapidly Spreading New Strain Of COVID In Great Britain

-Now that the FDA has approved not one but two COVID-19 vaccines, and President-elect Joe Biden is just weeks away from being sworn in as the 46th President of the United States, there's plenty of reason to feel hopeful for the first time in over a year (or four).
+Now that COVID-19 vaccinations have started in Canada, there's reason to feel hopeful for the first time in over a year.
 But recent reports of a new strain of COVID-19 are putting a damper on those glass-half-full sentiments, and causing even more fear, doubt, and uncertainty about the upcoming year and the world’s ability to get back to “normal.”

 Advertisement